emirkin/bobik_java_sdk/README.md

-## Bobik SDK for Java
+## Web Scraping in Java using Bobik

-This is a community-supported SDK for web scraping in Java.
+This is a community-supported Bobik SDK for web scraping in Java.

 ### Installing